Georepublic/pg_scheduleserv/docs/api.md

 Schedule the tasks present in a project, deleting any previous schedule and return the new schedule.

+When fresh = true, the old schedule is ignored and a fresh schedule is created.
+Otherwise, the old schedule of each task is altered such that it remains in the "max_shift" interval.
+Default value is false.
 **For JSON content type**: When overview = true, only the metadata is returned.
 Default value is false, which also returns the summary object.

 #### Consumes